jermbo/colostle-companion/README.md

 3. Run the development server with `npm run dev`
 4. Build for production with `npm run build`

-## Tech Stack
+## Documentation

-- React
-- TypeScript
-- Vite
+For detailed technical documentation, development guidelines, and project structure, please refer to [Technical Documentation](docs/Tech_Stack.md).

 ## License

 This project is not affiliated with the official Colostle game.
-Colostle is designed by Nich Angell.
+Colostle is created by Nich Angell.

 This companion app is a fan-made tool intended to enhance the play experience.